magud/fake-news-detection/README.md

 ## Additional Remarks
-The difference between the model_exploration scripts and model_grid_search is that the latter relies on the use of tune to speed up training and to perform grid search
+The difference between the model_exploration scripts and model_grid_search is that the latter relies on the use of tune to speed up training and to perform grid search.

 In some cases, the model_grid_search didn't end for one run,
 in that case, the evaluation and testing step were performed separately in addition.
 Check **Details on Grid Search scrip** for more details.

 The folders bert/, roberta/, distilbert/, albert/ and xlnet/ contain the used preloaded weights for all experiments and the grid search.

 All output files can be found under the folder results/